Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 It is simple, uncluttered, and considered the easiest to use!
 Although, it does not feature any BDC or ranging capacities.

-The Leupold Duplex crosshair reticle is one of the first ones developed.
 It is made with a thin crosshair close to the aiming point with thicker lines towards its edge.

-A lot of well-known manufacturers consider a duplex reticle for their standard scopes.
+A lot of well-known manufacturers consider a duplex reticle for their STANDARD scopes.

 Apart from Leupold’s Duplex, you can also find some good options like Simmons Truplex, Nikon’s Nikoplex, and Weaver’s Dual X.